Paul-Hi/Mango/README.md

 This will query all dependencies and populate the dependencies folder.
 The script should also run ```cmake``` and the correct ```make```.

+There are two extra options in the cmake configuration:
+* MANGO_BUILD_TESTS (Default OFF): This enables the "Testing Mode" in mango and builds the tests.
+This should ONLY be enabled, if you plan to run the tests.
+It enables and disables functionalities in mango.
+* MANGO_BUILD_DOC (Default ON): This builds the documentation for mango.

 If the dependency population fails you could try to populate the directory by yourself.
 If ```cmake``` or ```make``` fails you could also try to build it manually like that: